grabbou/nodeschool-eventemitter/exercises/smart_house/problem.md

 ## Task

 Your task is to rewrite the below callback-based implementation of SmartHouse to an EventEmitter based one keeping all its capabilities.
-Note - actions should run in parallel and should not wait for each other to complete.

 ```js
 function makeCoffee(callback) {